Rough center manifolds: Rough differential equations

-has a unique fixed-point. \end{theorem} \begin{proof} The proof relies on Banach's fixed-point theorem and is similar to~\cite[Thm.~8.4]{FritzHairer}.
+\end{theorem} \begin{proof} The proof relies on Banach's fixed-point theorem and is similar to~\cite[Thm.~8.4]{FritzHairer}.
 In our situation $G_R$ depends on the path itself.
 However, as previously shown, the cut-off procedure does not modify the time-regularity of the coefficients.
-Moreover, the Lipschitz continuity showed in Lemmas~\ref{fr} and~\ref{composition:cutoff} allows us to perform a fixed-point argument and prove the existence of a solution for the modified equation~\eqref{sde1} (equivalently~\eqref{equiv:rde}), in which one replaces $\overline{F}$ and $\overline{G}$ by $F_R$ and $G_R$.\\ Let $(Y,Y'), (\widetilde{Y},\widetilde{Y}')\in D^{2\alpha}_{W}([0,1];\cX)$ with $Y_0=\widetilde{Y}_0$.
+Moreover, the Lipschitz continuity showed in Lemmas~\ref{fr} and~\ref{composition:cutoff} allows us to perform a fixed-point argument and prove the existence of a solution for the modified equation~\eqref{sde1} (equivalently~\eqref{equiv:rde}), in which one replaces $\overline{F}$ and $\overline{G}$ by $F_R$ and $G_R$.\\ Let $(Y,Y'), (\widetilde{Y},\widetilde{Y}')\in D^{2\alpha}_{W}([0,1];\cX)$ with $Y_0=\widetilde{Y}_0$ and $Y'_0=\tilde{Y}'_0$.
 Using~\eqref{fr}, we obtain as in Lemma~\ref{drift} that

 Using Lemma~\ref{composition:cutoff} and~\eqref{if} applied to $(G_R(Y)-G_R(\widetilde{Y}), (G_R(Y) -G_{R}(\widetilde{Y}) )')\in D^{2\alpha}_W$ we obtain

 Putting all these estimates together we infer